Xinyu0423/CSCI-3022/README.md

 # CSCI-3022

 ## Semester Took this Course
-Fall 2019
+Spring 2019

 ## Grade
-A-
+B

 ## Note for This Class
 1. This class is a code-heavy course.
-If you are interested in AI, the content of this class will be very useful(I learned a lot from thise class).
+And it is a prerequisite for CSCI-3202(that's why I took this class).

 ## Note
 1. This repo is for me to store my work for this class.
 So please **DO NOT** use it for plagiarism.
 Thus If you check out my work, please use it only as a way to get inspiration.
 Again, **DO NOT** use it for plagiarism.